postmanlabs/openapi-to-postman/README.md

 The convert function takes in your OPENAPI specification ( YAML / JSON ) and converts it to a POSTMAN collection.

-The following points should be kept in mind while using the convert function
+The following points should be kept in mind while using the convert function:

 1. The [convert function](#convert-function) is asynchronous in nature and takes a callback as an argument in which the resultant collection object is provided